SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

     | Location ID | `OPP363-XX`  where XX is your two digit student number
     | Description | `ProductData Connector`

-    Note that the value of Location ID is case sensitive.
-For the current exercise, ensure that you have types _OPP_ as upper case, since we will be using the same string elsewhere in this exercise.
+    Note that the value of Location ID is case sensitive!
+For the current exercise, ensure that you have entered ***OPP*** in upper case characters, since we will be using exactly this string value elsewhere in the exercise.

     Ignore the fields under the section HTTPS Proxy on the right side, leave them blank